agantonov/srv6/Readme.md

 It has been succesfully demonstrated that L2 and L3 services can work smoothly over SRv6 core without MPLS.
 You may wonder about traffic engineering (TE), another important MPLS feature.
 Indeed, the SRv6 technology does support TE.
 Let's explore how it works in the next chapter.

 ### SRv6 Traffic Engineering

+<code style="color : green">**The text below is a bit outdated and may contain inaccuracies.
+Please refer to my [latest article](https://github.com/agantonov/srv6-te) on SRv6-TE which provides an up-to-date view of the technology**.</code>

 The SRv6 TE technology enables steering of traffic along predefined paths as opposed to relying on a best-effort approach.
 This functionality is laid out in Chapter 10 of the [DayOne SRv6 book](https://www.juniper.net/documentation/en_US/day-one-books/DayOne-Intro-SRv6.pdf).
 In a real network, you will most likely be using a controller for configuring SRv6 TE paths via PCEP.
 However, for the purposes of this demo, I'm going to focus on static SRv6 TE colored tunnels.

 Before proceeding with the path configuration, it is mandatory to execute the following commands on the PE routers (MX):